 Take a moment to read further about some of the alternative ways you can achieve positive results for your lawn.

 Mowing your lawn is not a bad thing in and of itself, but you want to avoid a routine schedule for mowing your grass.
-We recommend that you take some time to observe your grass and what state it’s in.
+I recommend that you take some time to observe your grass and what state it’s in.

 Another thing to think of is how high you are cutting your grass.
 The height you should mow for a lawn that is established is very important during warmer months.
 When the weather is warm, you want to make sure the grass height is taller so that the grassroots are shaded.

 This will protect the grassroots and encourages deeper growth of the roots.
 As the temperature starts to cool down, little by little, start lowering the blades of the mower to average mowing heights.
 In the fall, your grass will stop growing, so that’s when you should refrain from mowing your lawn at all.

 If your lawn has new sod or is a new lawn that has just been seeded, the rules change.
 If your lawn has just been newly seeded, you want to wait around two months before you start any kind of mowing routine.
 The goal is for all of the seed to sprout and grow to one and one-half times its normal height.

 For new sod, it’s a good idea to refrain from any mowing for about two weeks.

 The average lawn needs around 1 inch of rainfall every week to keep its thickness and lush appeal.
 This number also includes the supplemental precipitation that you provide through irrigation.